-The UC Davis IRB uses an electronic database called IRBNet, which provides a suite of tools accessible via the internet, electronic protocol management, online submission and many other important research oversight features to the research community.
+The UC Davis IRB uses an electronic database called IRBNet, which provides online submission and protocol management.
 IRBNet is hosted at a secure, enterprise-class data center that supports and meets the strict requirements of federal regulations.
+For information on creating an IRBNet account click here.

 The initial review application is required for approval of any research utilizing human participants, regardless of risks imposed by the research.
 Once received, the IRB begins with a screening process to determine whether the proposal qualifies as research and utilizes human participants.
 In addition, the screening form will assess whether the submission might qualify for exemption or if expedited/committee review is warranted.